Toma5OD/folder-layout-tool/README.md

 ## Overview

 This project includes Python scripts to visualize the folder structure in a readable way.
-The main tool is `folder_structure_tool.py`, which offers a variety of features including the option to include `.git` files, output to `.txt` files, and use icons for better visualization.
+The main tool is `folder_structure_tool.py`, which offers a variety of features including the option to include `.git` files, output to `.txt` files, and use icons for better visualization and now, the ability to include or exclude the contents of node_modules folders.

 ![Example of folder structure in terminal](public/image1.png) *Example of folder structure displayed directly in the terminal.*